ronnierap/kreate-kube/README.md

 Note: This shows only a small subset of possibilities of kreate-kube

 ### konfig.yaml
+The `konfig.yaml` ties everything together:
+- Some general values (mainly application name and enviroment)
+- extra environment specific "stuff" to load
+  -  values such as IP numbers and urls
+  -  secrets such as usernames and passwords
+- what strukture file(s) to use
+In general values and secrets will be loaded from separate files, to keep the `konfig.yaml` file simple, and to separate this environment specific part separated.

+The file can contain several other things as well:
+-  files to be mounted in a pod, such as application configuration files
+-  secret_files as files, but encrypted and stored as kubernetes Secret
+-  extra custom templates for resources and patches

+Below is a simple but typical example.
 ```
 {% set appname = "demo" %} # reuse the appname in rest of this file
 {% set env = "acc" %}      # reuse the env in rest of this file